jcjorel/clonesquad-ec2-pet-autoscaler/docs/FAQ.md

 If you want CloneSquad to disreguard the 'CPU Credit' status of burstabled instances, please set the configuration key [`ec2.schedule.max_cpu_crediting_instances`](CONFIGURATION_REFERENCE.md#ec2schedulemax_cpu_crediting_instances) to `0%`.
 Once set, burstable instances would be stopped immediatly as any other instance types.

+## I'am NOT using AWS ALB/NLB/CLB but a Third-Party Load-Balancer to server requests to my CloneSquad.
+Is there any specific recommendations in this context?

+Yes, there are.
+When CloneSquad does not manage TargetGroups (i.e. not served by ALB/NLB/CLB), it does not have access to a builtin 'draining' mechanism.
+Said differently, when CloneSquad is draining an EC2 instances, when used with TargetGroups, AWS mechanisms will take care to stop sending new connections to drained instances and implement a smart and controlled grace period to finish serving the currently active ones.

+When used with a Third-Party Load-Balancer, it is recommended to install the tool [`cs-instance-watcher`](TOOL.md#cs-instance-watcher) on CloneSquad managed
+EC2 instances.
+This tool can react to the instance going in 'draining' state by launching user-defined scripts and/or by forbidding new TCP connections to a user defined list of ports.
+This latest option will help the Third-Party Load-Balancer detects that the 'draining' instances is unhealthy and should be removed from the serving pool before the instances is effectively shutdown.